About the North-South Centre

-With the purpose of promoting dialogue between North and South, fostering solidarity and raising awareness of global interdependence, the Centre was established as an ‘Enlarged Partial Agreement’ allowing non-Council of Europe member states to join.
+To strengthen the promotion of dialogue between North and South, foster solidarity and raise awareness of global interdependence, the North-South Centre was established as an ‘Enlarged Partial Agreement’ allowing non-Council of Europe member states to join.

 The mission of the North-South Centre is to empower civil society, in particular youth and women, through intercultural dialogue and global citizenship education, to play an active role in Council of Europe member states and neighbouring regions.